Information for advisors and parents

 Safe and supportive

 We work hard to ensure students thrive on the International Foundation Programme.
 Each student will have a personal progression tutor to advise them on their academic path.
-We also offer guaranteed accommodation and support with visas.
+We also offer support with accommodation and visas.

 Each year, we offer prestigious scholarships to support top students.
 Visit our fees and funding page to find out more.